biorack/magi/README.md

 1. Clone the repository and set up local environment and paths
 2. Install BLAST to the appropriate repository directory
 3. Test MAGI to make sure it works correctly
+4. Run MAGI locally
-4. (Optional) If interfacing with the magi website, you need to adjust some additional paths
+5. (Optional) If interfacing with the magi website, you need to adjust some additional paths

 These will take approximately 10 minutes to install.